apache/apisix/docs/en/latest/plugins/basic-auth.md

 }'
 ```

-you can visit Dashboard `http://127.0.0.1:9080/apisix/dashboard/` and add a Consumer through the web console:
+you also can add a Consumer through the web console:

 ![auth-1](../../../assets/images/plugin/basic-auth-1.png)